NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Cascade consists of three, possibly four, pieces:

-- The :program:`cascaded` daemon, receiving zone data, signing it, and serving the signed result, with support for approval "gates" during the processing pipeline to allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.
+- The :program:`cascaded` daemon, receiving zone data, signing it, and serving the signed result, with support for :doc:`review-hooks`during the processing pipeline to allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.

 - The :program:`cascade` command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.

-- A tool called :program:`dnst keyset` which is somewhat similar to the OpenDNSSEC Enforcer but is not a daemon, instead it is invoked as needed by the :program:`cascaded` daemon.
-In future this may be bundled as an integral part of Cascade but will likely still also be supported as an external tool to allow it to be swapped out with an alternate version depending on the exact signing policy of the operator, especially for scenarios such as multi-signer.

-- The *optional* :program:`kmip2pkcs11` daemon which receives KMIP TCP TLS requests and converts them into PKCS#11 operations executed against a loaded PKCS#11 module.
-This separation of concerns:

-    - permits Cascade to work with KMIP and/or PKCS#11 compatible HSMs in exactly the same way from the perspective of the Cascade operator,
-    - isolates the Cascade daemon process from untrusted 3rd party PKCS#11 module code (avoiding crashes caused by the PKCS#11 code crashing),
-    - avoiding the need for the Cascade daemon to have the access rights and environment needed to access the HSM,
-    - avoiding the confusion caused by PKCS#11 module logging output being interleaved with that of the Cascade daemon,
-    - offering additional deployment topologies by enabling the HSM access to be from a separate process (and even potentially a separate server) to that of the Cascade daemon.
+- A tool called :program:`dnst keyset`, which is responsible for the :doc:`key management <key-management>` of Cascade and is invoked as needed by the :program:`cascaded` daemon.
+The reason for having an external key manager is to have the flexibility to use different key managers.
+The current implementation requires that keys are online, either in files or in an HSM and does not (explicitly) support a multi-signer setup.

+   We envision future key managers that support offline keys or that support multi-signing.
+Finally, a separate key manager makes it relatively easy for Cascade to support high-availability setups in the future.

+- The *optional* :program:`kmip2pkcs11` daemon, which is only required when using an PKCS#11 compatible HSM.
+You can read more about this in the :doc:`hsms` section.

 Supported Inputs/Outputs
 ------------------------